Warbo/chriswarbo-net/projects/ivory/index.md

 These pages introduce some of the mathematical ideas that guide our design, and implement useful definitions that make the subsequent sections easier:

- - [Negatives And Inverses](negatives_and_inverses.html) are used to implement subtraction and division in terms of addition and multiplication, which simplifies our arithmetic.
  - [Sums And Products](sums_and_products.html) implements these operations symbolically, explores the resulting tree structures, and defines algorithms to normalise them.
 Many of our tower's levels are based on these trees.
+ - [By Your Powers Combined](powers.html) extends the sums and products representation to include exponents, useful for reciprocals and roots.
+ - [Negatives And Inverses](negatives_and_inverses.html) are used to implement subtraction and division in terms of addition and multiplication, which simplifies our arithmetic.

 The levels of the Ivory tower are explained and implemented in the following:

  - [Zero, One, Many](zero_one_many.html) describes the top levels of the tower.
+ - [Manifest Decimation](dyadic.html) describes `decimal`, those fractions with a power of ten as denominator (i.e. with a finite number of non-repeating decimal places).
+Also includes the binary equivalent, known as `dyadic`, which are well-suited to efficient algorithms.
  - [Radicals](radicals.html) implements the `algebraic` level, representing roots symbolically.
  - [Geometric Units](geometric_units.html) begins the definition of `geometric`, by introducing symbolic values separate from the usual number line.
  - [Complex And Hypercomplex Numbers](complex_and_hypercomplex_numbers.html)
-   use the geometric units to construct the mezzanine levels inside `geometric`.
+   use the geometric units to construct mezzanine levels inside `geometric`.
- - [Geometric Algebra](geometric_algebra.html) completes the implementation of the `geometric` level.
+ - [Geometric Algebra](geometric_algebra.html) completes the implementation of the `geometric` level, with multi-vectors and graded operations.
+ - [Secure, Contain, Project](projective.html) uses `geometric` numbers to implement a library for projective geometry (points, lines, planes, etc.)
+ - [With Jubilee And Circle Line](conformal.html) extends the above library to the conformal geometry of circles, spheres, etc. where "flat" shapes like lines and planes are treated as having infinite radius.
  - [Indeterminates](indeterminates.html) implements the `univariate-monomial`,
    level, and introduces the `monomial` and `homogeneous` mezzanines from `polynomial`.